-In addition to the values, BE Group has leadership principles that are common to the entire Group.
-These should create uniformity and clarity regarding the expectations of how the managers should be and act to contribute to creating a good working environment and a successful company.
+In addition to the values, BE Group has eight leadership principles that are common to the entire Group.
+They must create uniformity and clarity regarding the expectations of how a manager should be and act to be a role model and contribute to creating a good work environment and a successful company.